Ibiza17/api-test/README.md

 1. Install Newman by running the following command: `npm install -g newman`.

+## Running the Tests

+To run these tests using Newman, follow these steps:

+1. Download the collection.json and the env.json files from the repo.
+2. Open a command prompt or terminal window and navigate to the directory where the collection file was downloaded.
+3. Run the following command: `newman run collection.json -e environment.json`, where `environment.json` is a file containing environment variables used in the tests.
+4. After the tests complete, Newman will display the results in the terminal window.

 ## Test Cases

 The following test cases will be executed using Newman: